 As expected, this can be frustrating while playing games since the character moves by itself or another input is registered.
-Furthermore, fixing the issue isn’t as simple as just cleaning the Joy-Con.
+Furthermore, fixing the issue isn’t as simple as cleaning the Joy-Con.
 The problem might be a result of various issues.
-Thus, there’s no miracle solution that guarantees a fix.
+Thus, no miracle solution guarantees a fix.
 However, there are a few things you can try out that might help fix the issue.
-In this guide, we’ll show you a few solutions that could possibly fix the Nintendo Switch Joy-Con drift issue.
-Although before we being, let’s first take a deeper look into what is the Nintendo Switch Joy-Con drift problem.
+This guide shows a few solutions to fix the Nintendo Switch Joy-Con drift issue.
+Although before we begin, let’s first look deeper into the Nintendo Switch Joy-Con drift problem.

 What is the Joy-Con drift issue on the Nintendo Switch?

-As we briefly mentioned above, the Joy-Con drift issue might be caused by various reasons.
+As mentioned above, the Joy-Con drift issue might be caused by various reasons.
 According to some, the issue might arise due to the collection of dust around the stick.
 This is a reasonable explanation since dust does manage to get in and around joysticks.
 However, it cannot be the sole reason for the Nintendo Switch Joy-Con drift issue.
-This is because some users tend to have the problem even after cleaning their controller.
+This is because some users have problems even after cleaning their controllers.
 Another possibility for the problem is wear and tear during regular usage.

 Nonetheless, there are a few things you can try out that might help solve the problem.
-Keep in mind that none of the solutions would guarantee that you do not face the same problem in the future.
-So now let’s check out some possible solutions to fix the Nintendo Switch Joy-Con drift issue.
+Remember that none of the solutions will guarantee that you do not face the same problem in the future.
+So now, let’s check out possible solutions to fix the Nintendo Switch Joy-Con drift issue.

 How to fix Joy-Con drift?

-At present, Nintendo is offering users a free fix in case they are experiencing the issue on their unit.
+At present, Nintendo is offering users a free fix in case they are experiencing an issue with their unit.
 In case you have the issue and do not wish to try fixing it yourself, then you can report the issue here: https://en-americas-support.nintendo.com/app/contact

-With that being said, here are the few methods that you can try to fix the issue.
+With that being said, here are a few methods that you can try to fix the issue.

 1. Update and Recalibrate the Joy-Con

 You can recalibrate the joysticks on the controller via software.
 This is useful if your joysticks are not calibrated correctly.
-However, it will not solve the problem if it is caused by a hardware issue.
+However, it will not solve the problem if a hardware issue causes it.
 Here’s how to do it: